ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/overview.md

 The Red Hat OpenShift on VPC resiliency pattern is intended to provide an {{site.data.keyword.IBM}} solution design for the deployment on {{site.data.keyword.Bluemix_short}} to:

-* Accelerate and simplify solution design by providing a standard {{site.data.keyword.Bluemix_notm}} deployment architecture reference following the [IBM Architecture Framework](/docs/architecture-framework?topic=architecture-framework-intro).
-* Provide a prescriptive, end to end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection to meet enterprise requirements.
-* Ensure that requirements can be met from a performance, system availability, and security perspective.

 This document focuses on using cloud platform capabilities to architect resilient Red Hat OpenShift on VPC.
 The pattern provides high availability and backup architecture within a single region for Red Hat OpenShift on VPC.

 ## Pattern objectives